russellballestrini/russell.ballestrini.net/content/2016-06-22-if-i-swallow-lots-of-air-will-i-be-lighter.rst

 :tags: Code, DevOps
 :status: published

-After dinner tonight, my four year old Carter asked me, "If I swallow lots of air will I be lighter?".
+After dinner tonight, Carter, my four year old asked me, "If I swallow lots of air will I be lighter?".
 I thought about the question for a moment and then told him it depends on what surrounds you.

 If you are surrounded by:
  * air and you swallow lots of air you will not be lighter.